 Contact An Attorney

-The lawyers at Robert A. Plantz & Associates, LLC Attorneys and Counselors at Law, offer a free initial consultation (excluding landlord-tenant requests) to discuss your child custody and child support modification needs.
+The lawyers at Robert A. Plantz & Associates, LLC, offer a free initial consultation (excluding landlord-tenant requests) to discuss your child custody and child support modification needs.
 Contact us online or at our Merrillville office at 219-561-0263, which serves clients throughout northwest Indiana.